DucTung269/Sales-Management/README.md

 - `ISNULL()`
 - `ORDER BY`
 - Table aliases
-- Column aliases using `AS`
+- Column aliases with `AS`
 - Date filtering
 - Data validation queries

-### Example Transformations
+Customer data was enriched with geographic information, product data was combined with product category and subcategory hierarchies, date dimensions were prepared for time-based analysis, and Internet sales transactions were filtered and transformed before being loaded into Power BI.

-Customer gender codes were converted into readable values:
+Example transformation:

 ```sql
 CASE